-The Main Freezer Power switch is a two position rocker switch that supplies power to the IntelliTec control, freezing cylinder circuits and lower cabinet refrigeration system.
-When the switch is placed in the ON position, the lower cabinet refrigeration system will run until the preset temperature is reached; then cycle ON and OFF to maintain that temperature.
-Power to individual freezing cylinders can then be controlled with the Freezing Cylinder OFF/ ON switches.
+The Main Freezer Power switch is a two position rocker switch that supplies power to the IntelliTec control, freezing cylinder circuits lower cabinet refrigeration system.
+When the switch is placed in the ON position, the cabinet refrigeration system will run until the preset temperature is reached; then it will cycle ON and OFF to maintain that temperature.
+Power to the freezing cylinders can then be controlled with the Freezing Cylinder OFF/ON switch.

-B. Freezing Cylinder OFF/ON Switch
+B. FREEZING CYLINDER OFF/ON SWITCH

-The Freezing Cylinder OFF/ON switches are two position toggle switches used to supply power to the left or right freezing cylinder control circuit.
-When the switch is in the OFF position, the refrigeration system and auger will not operate.
+The Freezing Cylinder OFF/ON switch is a two position toggle switch used to supply power to the freezing cylinder control circuit.
+When the switch is in the OFF position, the freezing cylinder's refrigeration system and auger will not operate.
 When the switch is in the ON position, the machine will be operational.